dustinscarberry/utubevideogallery/README.md

 A user must be an editor or above in order to manage video galleries and change settings.

+#### Issues with thumbnails?

+Under the settings tab click the button to rebuild / refresh thumbnails

 ## License

 This project is licensed under the GPL2 License - see the [LICENSE.md](LICENSE.md) file for details.